ubernostrum/django-registration/docs/quickstart.rst

 django-registration <views>`, as well as several useful views in ``django.contrib.auth`` (e.g., login, logout, password change/reset).
-The URLconf for the HMAC activation workflow can be found at ``registration.backends.hmac.urls``, and so can be included in your project's root URL configuration.
+The URLconf for the HMAC activation workflow can be found at ``djanog_registration.backends.hmac.urls``, and so can be included in your project's root URL configuration.
 For example, to place the URLs under the prefix ``/accounts/``, you could add the following to your project's root URLconf:

 .. code-block:: python